Gozala/workspace/pages/Service as a DAG.md

   ```
 - With above operation set in place we can represent web3.storage as a DAG matching following schema.
 Users could send above defined operations encoded as UCANs with qualified proof chains
 - ```ipldsch

-  # Our whole system is simply a map of spaces with DID as they're keys
-  # DID owner and delegates are only ones able to interact with it
   type struct W3 {
+    # Entire system is map of user spaces keyed by DID
     DID: Space
   }

   type struct Space {
-     command {
-     	  store StoreControl
-        upload UploadControl
+    # Store is a CAR storage.
+Actors can send operations to query / mutate it.
+    store { &CAR: Store }
+    # Upload is basically a list of user uploads that user can add / remove items to.
+    # It is keyed by upload roots
+    upload { &Any: Upload }
   }

-     upload { &Task: UploadStatus }
-     store { &CAR: StoreStatus }
-  }
+  # Every store entry is a state machine and it can be in one of the following states

-  type union StoreStatus {
+  type union Store {
      # User can write a request
      | Request StoreRequest

+     # System can update state from Request to Pending providing
-     # System updates with presigned URL so that user
+     # presigned URL allowing user to complete store request.
-     # can complete the upload
      | Pending StorePending

-     # System updates state when request is complete
+     # System can update state from Request or Pending to Done
      | Done StoreDone

-     # System updates state when request expires
+     # System can update state from Pending to Expired
      | Expried StoreExpired

-     # System update state when request fails
+     # System can update state from Request or Pending to Failed
      | Failed StoreFailed
-  }

-  {
-    "did:key:zAlice": {
-    	command: {
-      	store: {
-          	request: {
-              	link:
-              }
-          }
-      }
-    	store: {
-      	request: {

-          }
-      }
-    }
-  }
+  } representation keyed

   type struct StoreRequest {
     link &CAR